 I’ve had lots of great experiences walking our dog on the street and letting him play in the dog park.
 I’ve also had my share of really dumb interactions with both people who own dogs and those who don’t.
 Not only dogs, but their owners can be whack jobs too, so it’s important to be cautious when you are out of your abode with your pooch.

 Over time Luca became increasingly chill, adopting a live and let live kind of attitude.
 Although he was a big dog, he was also regal, sweet, and good looking.
 Luca inspired strangers to want to pet him.
 The people who knew better not to pet dogs they didn’t know, would occasionally ask me if they could pet him, and I would almost always oblige.
 After determining that it was safe, I‘d let the man, woman, or child pet him.
-I had a working ritual: make Luca sit, have the person crouch down, at the dog’s eye level, and once I knew Luca had that innocent look, I would let the person pet him.
+I had a working ritual: make Luca sit, I would crouch down, have the person who wanted to pet him do the same, at the dog’s eye level, and once I knew Luca had that innocent look, I would let the person pet him.

 In general, having a dog in an apartment can be challenging.
 It’s not the occasional barking, but using the elevator and the closer contact with residents may put you and your dog in uncomfortable situations.
 Due to “building rules,” we were only allowed to use the freight elevator to bring our dog up and down.
 In the meantime, one of the three elevators in the building was continuously broken, and many of the residents were not so understanding of the situation.
 At other times, when people thought we did not know the rules but were told by the doorman that we could use the non-freight elevator or the freight elevator was broken, some residents would get upset with us and remind us about the rules.
 Alternatively and occasionally there was an aggressive dog that someone had on the elevator at the same time we had ours who attempted to bite him.
 Likewise it was a real pain or embarrassing when our dog peed in the foyer, or suffered from diarrhea which happened every three months because he ate all manner of discarded detritus on the sidewalk if we weren’t careful, and we had to take him out at least six times a day including at 3 am.